wy82/Fast-Robots/docs/_pages/lab-6.md

 sidebar:
   nav: "lab-6"
 ---
-The objective of this lab was to implement a simple PID controller for the robot, which controlled the robot's position from a wall at a setpoint of 200 mm.
+The objective of this lab was to implement a simple PID controller for the robot, which controlled the robot's position from a wall at a setpoint of 1 foot (roughly 304 mm) from the wall.

 ## Setup: